mbuczko/cerber-roles/README.md

 # Roles and permissions

-This is a simple library that handles user's roles and permissions, which is the missing piece of [Ceber OAuth2 Provider](https://github.com/mbuczko/cerber-oauth2-provider).
+This is a simple library that handles user's roles and permissions, which is the missing piece of [Cerber OAuth2 Provider](https://github.com/mbuczko/cerber-oauth2-provider).
 As OAuth2 specification does not describe directly how OAuth scopes translate to roles and permissions, this code has been separated from provider implementation and given as optional plugin-in that makes scopes and roles/permissions mix and matching a bit easier.